-'''

-files

-files:cleanup

-files:scan

-files:scan

-files:scan-app-data

-files:transfer-ownership

-All files' and folders' ownerships are moved to another user.
+files files:cleanup Cleanup filecache files:repair-tree Try and repair malformed filesystem tree structures files:scan Rescan filesystem files:scan-app-data Rescan the AppData folder files:transfer-ownership All files' and folders' ownerships are moved to another user.
 Outgoing shares are moved as well.
 Incoming shares are not moved by default because the sharing user holds the ownership of the respective files.
-There is however an option to enable moving incoming shares. '''
+There is however an option to enable moving incoming shares.